kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

   modes, including injected failures and controller restarts between steps.
 - Scale up, scale down, rolling update, `maxSurge`, leader recreation, and whole-LWS deletion in default replica mode; role mode covers both leaves.
+  Leader recreation under the `kubernetes` provider waits until old members are fully gone before creating replacements; terminating and new Pending members never coexist in one PodGroup.
 - Scale to and from `replicas: 0` in every flat mode and Phase 2: no runtime group remains at zero, no template contains a zero minimum, the Workload is retained, and its positive minimum is restored before any group or pod.